Scots cheering on anyone but England at the World Cup could pick up a series of nigglesome injuries – despite barely moving a muscle.

 1) Thumb Control – avoid any cramps on your channel flicking finger by flexing and extending the thumb several times to warm it up before any serious TV surfing

 2) Goal Celebration Regime – relax jaw and open mouth wide, and then slowly sink to knees while raising arms above head.
 Hold for a few seconds before waving arms around then stand back up straight and loosen off by jogging around the living room a few times.
+If you have some issues with your knees, you should consult with an orthopaedic surgeon in Pensacola first.

 3) Mexican Wave – Every time a free kick is given for the supporting team, start a Mexican Wave with the people in the pub/living room to keep blood pumping through the body.